 Indian Lake was also home to a local ice harvesting operation.
 During the days before automated ice-making machines, the harvesting of ice on local lakes and ponds was a big business employing hundreds of local residents.
 During a few short weeks in the winter, men would begin the harvest in mid-January or when the ice was about eighteen inches thick.
 Ice harvesting began in Worcester in 1848, with Dr. Benjamin F. Heywood harvesting ponds and providing ice to the local establishments.
 A few years later, Benjamin Walker bought the ice harvesting business and in 1855, established the Walker Ice Company with Samuel S. Sweetser.
 A storage facility was established on the western shore of Indian Lake, where Morgan Park is now located.
 This facility would harvest approximately 15,000 to 18,000 tons of ice per year.
 The Walker Coal and Ice Company continued to harvest ice from Indian Lake, until its storage facility burned down in 1935.
 From the early days as the power source used for mills during the industrial revolution, to today's recreational uses, this body of water, now nearly two hundred acres (193 acres) in total, has played a significant role in Worcester's history.
 As the city has developed, the land around Indian Lake has remained primarily residential in nature.

-Today, activities on Indian Lake include boating (motorized and non-motorized), swimming, fishing, ice fishing, skating and snowmobiling.
+Today, activities on Indian Lake include boating (motorized and non-motorized), swimming and fishing.

 View some of the other parks in this district.
 Get out and explore!